arorakanav/arorakanav/README.md

 * Engage with shareholders.
 * Managed recruiting process frontend developers - Prepared assignments and interviewed candidates
 * Languages & Frameworks: PHP, JavaScript, MySQL, jQuery, Bootstrap, MVC
-### Frontend Engineer – Statusbew.com	 		        	Feb2018 - Aug2020
+### Principal Frontend Engineer – Statusbew.com	 		        	Feb2018 - Aug2020
 *	Design and develop the front end for the Reporting Module with the ability to build customized dashboards.
 Design and manage Modules, Services, Stores, and Pipes.
 Handle cross-browser dependencies using webpack and polyfill’s dependencies.
 Design angular wrapper for highchart.js
 *	Migrated Angular 7.1 to 8
 *	Managed recruiting process frontend developers - Prepared assignments and interviewed candidates